 The Employer shall pay 100% of the monthly premium for coverage of Union employees for the benefit plans identified below.
 Employees shall pay 5% percentage of the monthly premium for coverage of all dependents for the Regence HealthFirst \$250 and Kaiser Permanente \$200 medical plans identified below.
 The employee's contribution to dependent medical premiums shall increase (over the current 5% contribution) equal to the percentage point increase, if any, over 10% of the previous year's premium up to a maximum employee contribution to dependent medical premiums of 10%.
-(For example, if the dependent medical premiums increased by 13% from one year to the next, the Employer would cover the first 10% increase, and the employee the additional 3%.
+(For example, if the dependent medical premiums increased by 13% from one year to the next, the City would cover the first 10% increase, and the employee the additional 3%.
 The 3% would be added to the 5% currently paid, and the employee would contribute 8% to the dependent medical monthly premium.)
-If the Employer loses the WellCity designation and 2% premium savings due to lack of participation by Union employees, the range for employees' contribution to dependent monthly premiums will increase to 7-12%, in increments as described above.
+If the City loses the WellCity designation and 2% premium savings due to lack of participation by Union employees, the range for employees' contribution to dependent monthly premiums will increase to 7-12%, in increments as described above.
 An employee's spouse shall be considered a dependent for purposes of this section.
+If the employee contribution for dependent medical premiums meets or exceeds 10%, either party may reopen Article 8.

-Medical: Association of Washington Cities
+Medical - Association of Washington Cities

 Regence HealthFirst \$250 Deductible Plan

 Regence High Deductible Health Plan

 Kaiser Permanente \$200 Deductible Health Plan

-Dental: AWC Trust (Plan F- Washington Dental Service) with Orthodontia Option III
+Dental - AWC Trust (Plan F- Washington Dental Service) with Orthodontia Option III.

-Vision: AWC Trust (Western Vision Service Plan)
+Vision - AWC Trust (Western Vision Service Plan).

-For employees who enroll in the Regence High Deductible Health Plan (HDHP), the Employer will pay 100% of the monthly premium for Union employees and their enrolled dependents.
-In addition, the Employer will contribute the following amounts per plan year into the employee's Health Savings Account (HSA):
+For employees who enroll in the Regence High Deductible Health Plan (HDHP), the City will pay 100% of the monthly premium for Union employees and their enrolled dependents.
+In addition, the City will contribute the following amounts per plan year into the employee's Health Savings Account (HSA):